Code-Institute-Submissions/Moxie-Restaurant/README.md

 ## Deployment ##

-The project was performed  using replit application which includes the various aspects of webpage creation like page development, page designing.After the webpage creation in replit the project  is linked to GitHub using version control.After Linking with Github the project code is connected to GitHub from replit.Finaly the project was deployed to GitHub hosting platform.
+The project was performed  using gitpod application which includes the various aspects of webpage creation like page development, page designing.After the webpage creation in gitpod the project  is pushed to GitHub usingvarious commants like add commit and push .After Linking with Github the project code is connected to GitHub from gitpod.Finaly the project was deployed to GitHub hosting platform.

 ## Credits ##

 ### Content ###

-* The text for attraction section was copied from the Wikipedia article important tourist attractions
+* The text for index section was copied from moxie website
-* The text for login section was copied from the Wikipedia article canada.
+*
 ## Media ##
-* The photos used in this site were obtained from google images related to canada.
+* The photos used in this site were obtained from google images related to restaurants.

 ## Acknowledgement ##
-* I received inspiration for this project from various travel websites.
+* I received inspiration for this project from various restaurant page.